spotinst/help/src/docs/ocean/features/vngs/attributes-and-actions-per-vng.md

 Ocean provides a serverless experience in which the specific instances don’t matter, and the best practice is to allow the use of all instance types.
 However, there are some cases in which a specific instance type may provide better performance or increased cost savings.
 For example, if you know that your application performs significantly better on M5 instances, then you can save costs by preferring this instance type over others.

-Ocean serves such use cases with the ability to define a list of preferred instance types out of all types allowed in the Virtual Node Group.
-When your preferences are defined, Ocean takes them into consideration alongside other considerations when scaling up.
-In this way, Ocean strives towards a well-distributed and highly available spot-instance/on-demand-based Virtual Node that uses preferred types as broadly as possible.
+Ocean serves such use cases with the ability to define a list of preferred instance types out of all types allowed in the virtual node group.
+When your preferences are defined, Ocean considers them alongside other considerations when scaling up.
+In this way, Ocean strives towards a well-distributed and highly available spot-instance/on-demand-based virtual node group that uses preferred types as broadly as possible.

 ### Preferred Spot Instance Types per Virtual Node Group

 Cloud service provider relevance: <font color="#FC01CC">AWS Kubernetes</font>, <font color="#FC01CC">ECS</font>

-For your AWS Kubernetes and ECS clusters, you can configure preferred Spot instance types at the Virtual Node Group level.
+You can configure preferred Spot instance types at the virtual node group level for your AWS Kubernetes and ECS clusters.

 In each scale-up action, Ocean provisions the new instances from the preferred types, using: